Red string (Kabbalah): Biblical history

 27 – And it came to pass in the time of her travail, that, behold, twins were in her womb.

 28 – And it came to pass, when she travailed, that the one put out his hand: and the midwife took and bound upon his hand a scarlet thread, saying, This came out first.

 29 – And it came to pass, as he drew back his hand, that, behold, his brother came out: and she said, How hast thou broken forth? this breach be upon thee: therefore his name was called Pharez.

 30 – And afterward came out his brother, that had the scarlet thread upon his hand: and his name was called Zarah.

 As early as Rabbi Shmuel ben Hafni Gaon, Jewish commentators noted that the placement of a red string on one's hand may be a good omen.
 Some sources imply it may even be placed around a finger.
 Some early Jewish commentators (such as Aggadas Bereishis) write that Joseph's coat (given to him by Jacob) was actually the exact same as the coat of the other Tribes, just that Jacob placed a red string on the cuffs.

 Through the ages

-There is no written mention in the Torah, Halacha, or Kabbala about requiring the tying a red string around the wrist.
+There is no written mention in the Torah, Halacha, or Kabbalistic texts about requiring the tying of a red string around the wrist.
 Though sources mention red strings as a good omen, it is not evident if they were widely worn.
 The only case we find a public exhortation to wear red strings is in the 1490s: When Jews were not allowed to wear Tefilin, Rabbi Abraham Saba recommended Jews to wear a red string on their hands (to remember the commandment of Tefilin).